harshitpaunikar1/model-free-vertical-text-ocr/.github/project-buildup-history.md

 - Task summary: Ended up revisiting this in the evening — added a sanity check assertion that would catch obvious data shape issues early.
 - Deliverable: Small fix, clean result.
+## 2025-04-22 - Day 10: Artifacts

+- Task summary: Noticed something off from this morning — the test I wrote this morning had a hardcoded path, swapped it for a relative one.
+- Deliverable: Cleaner than this morning's version.